-Justin: Completing Meaningful Use stage 1 roll out (outpatient) and gearing up for Stage 2, and ICD10 hanging in our heads, business analytics, preparing for ACA, retooling our health records, trying to improve our quality score, improve patient satisfactory scores, with less and less money, and smaller reimbursements coming up.
+Justin: Completing Meaningful Use stage 1 rollout (outpatient) and gearing up for Stage 2, and ICD10 hanging in our heads, business analytics, preparing for ACA, retooling our health records, trying to improve our quality score, improve patient satisfaction scores, with less and less money, and smaller reimbursements coming up.

-Rajiv: Last year 2012, we went big bang with Epic.
+Rajiv: The last year 2012, we went big bang with Epic.
 Challenges we face then and which we continue to face are — clinical users and their ideas of what’s a bug and what’s a preference.
 That’s kind of where it gets personal.
 In one of our leadership seminars, one of the ladies takes me aside and says, ‘This thing sucks.
-We have this thing call in baskets.
-I’ve been getting a 100 messages a day and have no idea what to do with them.
+We have this thing called in baskets.
+I’ve been getting 100 messages a day and have no idea what to do with them.
 I have never used them before.
 I’m not going to use them at all.’
 Someone else goes and says, but I like that.
 Different representations and opinions.
-Physician goes to IT and says ‘This is a bug, change it.’
+The physician goes to IT and says ‘This is a bug, change it.’

 Mike: Data integration.
 Training physicians.
 Incentives and disincentives.
 There is a challenge to get even people trained.